The cost of life insurance can vary greatly from company to company, even for the same amount of coverage.

-Premiums are determined by each company’s underwriters, who look at several factors including your age, your current health, and family medical history to formulate their risk.
-The methodologies each company uses are similar, but can vary, thus affecting the amount a company is willing to cover you for and, ultimately, the price you are going to pay for that coverage.
-The simple truth is, usually the younger and healthier you are, the lower your premiums will be.
-But that’s just part of the story.
+Life insurance premiums are determined by each company’s underwriters.
+They look at several factors, including your age, your current health, and your family medical history to calculate the risk of insuring you.
+The methodologies used by each company vary, and that affects the amount they’re willing to cover you for, and the price you pay for that coverage.

-How much do the company’s agents actually know about the products they sell?
+How much do the company’s agents know about the products they sell?
 Are they on top of changes in the industry?
-Will you ever hear from them again after they sell you the policy and get their commission?
-Or will they review your needs periodically to make sure you’ve got the coverage you need as life changes?
-Also, buying straight from a website may cost less, but you most likely won’t get the same level of attention or concern, as your needs change over time.
+Will they stay in touch after they sell you the policy?
+Will they review your needs periodically to make sure you’ve got the coverage you need as your life changes?
+Buying directly from a website may cost less, but you most likely won’t get the same level of service.
+(See what we mentioned about value above.)

-No two policy owners are the same, so why would you buy a cookie-cutter policy that’s not fitted to your situation?
-Are you being offered a policy based on your specific needs or the needs of the issuer?
+Are you being offered a policy based on your specific needs or on the needs of the issuer?
 The availability of additional riders and tailor-made payment plans can make a company’s policies truly customizable, offering the flexibility you want to protect those you care about most.